bitovi/academy/src/angular/10-updating-service-params/updating-service-params.md

 <img src="../static/img/angular/10-updating-service-params/before.png"
   style="border: solid 1px black; max-width: 400px;"/>

 Now that we are able to capture a user’s state and city preferences, we want to only return restaurants in the selected city.
 Modify the `getRestaurants` method in the **src/app/restaurant/restaurant.service.ts** file to take two string parameters, one for city, and one for state.

-The requested url with params should look like this: `'/api/restaurants?filter[address.state]=IL&filter[address.city]=Chicago'`
+The requested URL with params should look like this: `'/api/restaurants?filter[address.state]=IL&filter[address.city]=Chicago'`

 <img src="../static/img/angular/10-updating-service-params/after.png"
   style="border: solid 1px black; max-width: 400px;"/>